Business Owners Policy Coverage Guide

 - A bar or pub

 - Auto repair shops

 What you pay for your business insurance policy will be largely based on the type of business you operate.
 Some business types are inherently more prone to risk than others.
 However, Progressive reports the average cost of businesses purchasing business owner policies through its business program was around $84 in 2020.

 Businesses with a high number of employees or added risks are likely to face higher costs, as are business owners with a history of making claims.
 The best way to see how much a BOP would cost for your business is to reach out for a quote.
-Get a quote from our partners at Progressive to find out more.
+Get a quote from our partners at Bold Penguin to find out more.